-Mikel Arteta may still be learning the ropes as a rookie manager – but he has already shown he’s not afraid to be tough with his players at Arsenal.
+Mikel Arteta may be in his first job as a manager at Arsenal – but he has repeatedly shown he’s not afraid to be tough with his players.

 A number of Arsenal players have found themselves out of the side and challenged by their new manager since the former Manchester City coach replaced Unai Emery in the dugout.

-We’ve taken a look at six players Arteta has laid down the law to.
+We’ve taken a look at seven players Arteta has laid down the law to.

 Under Unai Emery, Martinez served as Arsenal’s goalkeeper in the Europa League, only for Arteta to change that policy and start Bernd Leno in both legs of the knockout tie with Olympiakos (which didn’t exactly go too well).